 Not necessary for this item

-(2004).Analysis of the cup drawing process and optimization of the blank holder force [Master’s thesis, the American University in Cairo].
+(2004).Analysis of the cup drawing process and optimization of the blank holder force [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

 Gharib, Hossam.
 Analysis of the cup drawing process and optimization of the blank holder force.
 2004.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.